DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 There were two girls illuminated by the lamp inside.
 Rinne was already in her favourite pyjamas, and Jeanne took off her armour and was wearing some man pyjamas.

 "I s-see.
-While Fairin called me over, you already changed."
+While Farin called me over, you already changed."

-"What's with Fairin?"
+"What's with Farin?"

 Jeanne was still with her hair tied.
 While she was quite tall for a girl of her age, but without armour she looked quite slender.
 So man pyjamas didn't make much of disguise and looked baggy on her.

-"Did Fairin say something?"
+"Did Farin say something?"

 "No, nothing.
 It is already resolved."